cis3296s24/US-City-Guesser/README.md

 # Introduction

 What a fun way to test your knowledge of US Cities.
-You'll be presented with clues about a particular city after a few guesses and your task is to guess the correct city either with or without the clues.
+You'll be presented with information about a particular city with unlimited guesses and your task is to guess the correct city that computer picks in random.

 # Instructions

-The first 2 attempts/guesses will be without hints to see if the guests can guess the US city right from our randomized data.
-After the first 2 attempts incorrect, then we provide our first hints provided.
-Same 2 attempts afterwards again incorrect, then we provide our final hints provided to give our guests one last guess before it becomes revealed.

-5 points without a clue
-3 points with 1st clue
-1 point with 2nd clue
-0 if someone either gives up or already used up the 5 guesses attempt
+To find the correct city, type a guess in the search box, click it, and hit "submit guess".
+A dot will appear on the map where your guess displays the guessed city attempt.
+The distance to the target city will be listed below the map with calculation of how far off you are to the target city.
+As you get closer to it, the dots will become more red, which is like saying you're getting "hotter".
+Use this data to help yourself find the correct city destination.
+When you finally guess the correct targeted city, a dot will be displayed in green over the targeted city.
+Once you complete the game, you can click "restart" to play again!

+Good luck!!!